lukaskratzel/ba/content/proposal/motivation.typ

 Addressing the startup latency issues in cloud-based Integrated Development Environments is important from a scientific perspective, but also for improving educational outcomes and driving adoption of scalable learning platforms.
-Prewarming offers a solution by handling significant initialization tasks upfront, as illustrated in @fig:activity-diagram.
+Prewarming offers a solution by handling significant initialization tasks upfront.

+@fig:activity-diagram illustrates this approach.
+When a student starts an exercise, Theia Cloud first checks for available prewarmed pods.
+If one exists, the system skips the costly provisioning steps including pod creation and IDE startup.
+It directly binds the user environment to the ready pod.
+This binding injects the necessary authentication tokens, repository credentials, and workspace settings.

 For students, immediate access to development environments can enhance their learning experience.
 Research by Benotti et al. demonstrated that web-based coding tools that